 The MAHs are accustomed to establishing robust procedures and systems to support compliance with the PV regulations set forth by regulatory bodies around the globe; however, it is also important that their business partner/s are also compliant in meeting the regulatory submission timelines.

 The Safety Data Exchange Agreement (SDEA) among the pharmaceutical companies defines the distribution timelines.
 The business partner/s are required to submit the ADRs as individual cases or aggregate data within the required timelines as part of the global and local regulatory obligations and to meet the clauses presented in the SDEA.
-With the current challenges in meeting the regulatory/business partner timeline compliance, newer and focused approaches are paramount for the pharmaceutical companies.
+With the current challenges in pharmacovigilance compliance and meeting the regulatory/business partner timeline compliance, newer and focused approaches are paramount for the pharmaceutical companies.
 Business partner timelines are monitored during the receipt of ICSRs and submission of the ICSRs back to the business partner within the agreed timelines as per the SDEA.

 In the event of noncompliance, regulatory action may include the following: